-15. Instructs the Secretariat to disseminate the new International Species Action Plan to relevant Parties and organisations, to monitor the implementation of all adopted International Species Action and Management Plans, and to report to the Meeting of the Parties as specified in paragraph 7.4 of the Agreement’s Action Plan and through the international review on the stage of preparation and implementation of Single Species Action Plans;
+16. Instructs the Secretariat to disseminate the new International Species Action Plan to relevant Parties and organisations, to monitor the implementation of all adopted International Species Action and Management Plans, and to report to the Meeting of the Parties as specified in paragraph 7.4 of the Agreement’s Action Plan and through the international review on the stage of preparation and implementation of Single Species Action Plans;

-16. Adopts the revised format for AEWA International Single and Multi-Species Action Plans as outlined in document AEWA/MOP 8.23 as well as the format for AEWA International Single and Multi-Species Management Plans as outlined in document AEWA/MOP 8.24;
+17. Adopts the revised format for AEWA International Single and Multi-Species Action Plans as outlined in document AEWA/MOP 8.23 Rev.1 as well as the format for AEWA International Single and Multi-Species Management Plans as outlined in document AEWA/MOP 8.24;

-17. Instructs the Standing Committee, after receiving positive recommendations from the Technical Committee, to consider approving intersessionally between Meetings of the Parties on an interim basis also any International Multi-Species Action Plan and International Single or Multi-species Management Plan that may emerge,
+18. Instructs the Standing Committee, after receiving positive recommendations from the Technical Committee, to consider approving intersessionally between Meetings of the Parties on an interim basis also any International Multi-Species Action Plan and International Single or Multi-species Management Plan that may emerge,

-18. Takes note of the conservation and management guidance notes for the Black Crowned Crane (Balearica pavonina), African Skimmer (Rynchops flavirostris), Atlantic Puffin (Fratercula arctica), African Comb Duck (Sarkidiornis melanotos) and Garganey (Spatula querquedula) as presented in documents AEWA/MOP Inf.
-8.14-8.18 and encourages Parties, invites Non-Party Range States, partner organisations and other stakeholders to implement the measures recommended in these guidance notes,
+19. Takes note of the conservation and management guidance notes for the Black Crowned Crane (Balearica pavonina), African Skimmer (Rynchops flavirostris), Atlantic Puffin (Fratercula arctica), African Comb Duck (Sarkidiornis melanotos) and Garganey (Spatula querquedula) as presented in documents AEWA/MOP Inf.
+8.14-8.18 and encourages Parties, invites Non-Party Range States, partner organisations and other stakeholders to apply the measures recommended in these guidance notes,

-19. Requests the Technical Committee to develop more detailed guidance on the interpretation and establishment of favourable reference values building on existing work under other relevant international frameworks;
+20. Requests the Technical Committee to develop by MOP9 more detailed guidance on the interpretation and establishment of favourable reference values building on existing definitions and ongoing work under other relevant international frameworks, in particular the Convention on Migratory Species and the work on setting favourable reference values under the EU Habitats Directive;

-20. Acknowledges the adoption of the revised AEWA Conservation Guidelines No.1: Guidelines on the Preparation of National Species Action Plans for Migratory Waterbirds (document AEWA/MOP 8.31) through Resolution 8.8;
+21. Acknowledges the adoption of the revised AEWA Conservation Guidelines No.1: Guidelines on the Preparation of National Species Action Plans for Migratory Waterbirds (document AEWA/MOP 8.31) through Resolution 8.8;